Eggplant Curry

 spices toasting in a skillet.

 Step 2- Toast the seeds.
-Add the remaining oil and place back over medium heat.
+Add the remaining oil and return to medium heat.
 Add the cumin and mustard seeds, cover the pan, and toast for 30 seconds.

 coconut milk, spices, and aromatics in a skillet.